Destroier1945/contakt/README.md

 #Contakt

-An application for study only
+A contact manager for study purposes only